rishu314/Carmania/README.md

 About :- It tells us about the homepage(no implementation lorem has been used in about) and it also direct back to homepage.
 Contact us :- It tells the user to fill their details if they want to be get in contact with us.It also direct back to homepage.
 After that brand new cars will show in homepage.
 Followed by 3 car models with description(lorem has been used in description) wiht a option of buying.
 At last a link to get back at the top of the page.
+This is the link for my  first html project: https://rishu314.github.io/Carmania/